Iretha/design-patterns/src/com/smdev/gof/creational/builder/README.md

 - If you want to pass the optional arguments in any order
 - If you don't have all the values when the object is instantiated
 - If you need to construct immutable class with a large number of arguments
-- If you want to guarantee a consistent state of the objects, because all required fileds are in the constructor
+- If you want to guarantee a consistent state of the objects, because all required fields are in the constructor
 - If you want to have only 1 state of the object

 ## Pros: